ajvondrak/git-topics/doc/git-topics-stage.1.md

 _develop_ branch for beta testing & integration.

 The merge is done with the `--no-ff` flag, ensuring that a commit is always created to record the fact that this topic was staged.
-The topic branch will NOT be deleted, in case issues are found while testing the code on _develop_.
+When the topic branch gets deleted, you'll still be able to recover its history from this merge commit.

+Note that the topic branch will NOT be deleted here, in case issues are found while testing the code on _develop_.
 If there are issues, you should make further commits on the topic branch and `git topics stage` it again.

-If _develop_ is tracking a remote branch, `git topics stage` makes an effort to ensure your local _develop_ branch is up to date first.
+If _develop_ is tracking a remote branch, `git topics stage` makes an effort to ensure your local branch is up to date first.
 This avoids conflicts if you later push upstream.
-To keep _develop_ up to date, this command will `git fetch` the remote branch for any pending commits.
-If the local branch is behind, the topic branch will not be merged.
-If the fetch itself fails, the topic branch will still be merged, but there will be a warning.
+This is done with a `git fetch` of the corresponding remote branch.
+If the local branch is behind, the topic will not be merged.
+If the fetch itself fails, the topic will still be merged, but there will be a warning.
 That way, transient issues like internet connection problems won't get in the way of your development.

 Essentially, this command is equivalent to